kshedden/workshops/ds-academy/foundations.md

 - A CI is defined in relation to a _coverage probability_, conventionally 95%,
   which is the probability that the interval covers the target (true) value of the parameter.
-That is, if $\alpha$ is the coverage probability, then
+If $\alpha$ is the coverage probability, then
   $\alpha = P(L(D) \le \theta \le U(D))$.

+- Besides the coverage probability, the other important characteristic of a CI is its _average width_.
+Wide confidence intervals indicate that we have little information about the value of a parameter.

 - There can be some confusion about the probabilistic interpretation of the probability expression $P(L(D) \le \theta \le U(D))$.
 The parameter $\theta$